-- Conduct a Housing Need & Demand Study in 2020/21 to update the data of the housing needs study which was conducted in 2010.
-The Housing Need & Demand study will enhance NHC's and the GN's understanding of the unique needs of Nunavummiut, including income and affordability levels as well as the need for supportive and transitional housing for women and children.
-This study will also help in determining the need for barrierfree/accessible housing for Elders and persons living with disabilities. - Continue collaboration and joint planning on supportive housing and homelessness with the Departments of Family Services, Heath and Justice. - Explore the development of a process to support not-for-profit affordable housing development through supporting access to grants and contribution funding while maintaining accountability. - Research applicability of affordable housing models such as co-ops and community land trusts to the Nunavut context.
+- Conduct a Housing Need & Demand Study in 2022/23 or 2023/24 to update the data of the housing needs study which was conducted in 2010.
+The Housing Need & Demand study will enhanceNHC's and the GN's understanding of the unique needs of Nunavummiut, including income and affordability levels as well as the need for supportive and transitional housing for women and children.
+This study will also help in determining the need for barrier-free/accessible housing for Elders and persons living with disabilities. - Continue collaboration and joint planning on supportive housing and homelessness with the Departments of Family Services, Health and Justice.

-Action Partner Proposed Timeline Anticipated Outcomes Continue ongoing actions in consultation, collaboration and partnership development LHOs, GN, CMHC, NRCAN, NRC, University of Laval, POLAR Knowledge, Tuttarviit, Inuit Qaujimajatuqangit Katimajiit (IQK), Nunavut Tunngavik Inc. 2019 - 2022 More livable and inclusive communities Improved accessibility Improved energy efficiency Modernize Social Housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Conduct Housing Need & Demand Study LHOs, Districts, Hamlets, Department of Family Services, Department of Health, Department of Justice, Department of Community and Government Services 2020 - 2021 Enhanced social inclusion through mixed-income housing or mixed-use housing More livable and inclusivecommunities Improved Accessibility Improved energy efficiency Preserve affordability of unitsfor low-income households Continue collaboration and joint planning and policy development on supportive housing and homelessness Department of Family Services, Department of Health, Department of Justice 2019 - 2022 More livable and inclusive communities Improved social inclusion through mixed-income or mixed-use housing Improved response to housing needs for Inuit and vulnerable populations, including women and girls fleeing violence Improved availability of resources and supports specificto Inuit, vulnerable populations, and women and girls fleeing violence Research applicability of affordable housing models such as co-ops and land trusts to the Nunavut context Department of Family Services, Department of Justice 2019 More livable and inclusive communities Improved social inclusion through mixed-income or mixed-use housing Preserve affordability of unitsfor low-income households Modernize Social Housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability the actions identified lay the groundwork for activities resulting in the outcomes identified
+Action Partner Proposed Timeline Anticipated Outcomes Continue ongoing actions in consultation, collaboration and partnership development LHOs, GN, CMHC, NRCAN, NRC, University of Laval, POLAR Knowledge, Tuttarviit, Inuit Qaujimajatuqangit Katimajiit (IQK), Nunavut Tunngavik Inc. 2022 - 2023 More livable and inclusive communities Improved accessibility Improved energy efficiency Modernize Social Housing to achieve long-term sustainability, including achieving greater social inclusion, energy efficiency and financial sustainability Conduct Housing Need & Demand Study LHOs, Districts, Hamlets, Department of Family Services, Department of Health, Department of Justice, Department of Community and Government Services 2022 - 2023 Enhanced social inclusion through mixed-income housing or mixed-use housing More livable and inclusivecommunities Improved Accessibility Improved energy efficiency Preserve affordability of unitsfor low-income households Continue collaboration and joint planning and policy development on supportive housing and homelessness Department of Family Services, Department of Health, Department of Justice 2022 - 2023 More livable and inclusive communities Improved social inclusion through mixed-income or mixed-use housing Improved response to housing needs for Inuit and vulnerable populations, including women and girls fleeing violence Improved availability of resources and supports specificto Inuit, vulnerable populations, and women and girls fleeing violence